jorge990125/wiki-vmangos/broadcast_text.md

 ### 11. EmoteDelay1 - mediumint(8) unsigned

-Delay in milliseconds before showing the first emote.
+Delay in milliseconds before showing the second emote.
 This is a sniffed value for gossip texts used in the `npc_text` table.

 ### 12. EmoteDelay2 - mediumint(8) unsigned

-Delay in milliseconds before showing the first emote.
+Delay in milliseconds before showing the third emote.
 This is a sniffed value for gossip texts used in the `npc_text` table.